Authenticate to dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

 - Eliminates storing passwords by enabling integrated Windows authentication and other forms of authentication supported by Azure Active Directory.

 - Uses contained database users to authenticate identities at the database level.

-- Supports token-based authentication for applications connecting to SQL Data Warehouse.
+- Supports token-based authentication for applications connecting to SQL pool.

 - Supports Multi-Factor authentication through Active Directory Universal Authentication for various tools including SQL Server Management Studio and SQL Server Data Tools.

 Azure Active Directory is still relatively new and has some limitations.
 To ensure that Azure Active Directory is a good fit for your environment, see Azure AD features and limitations, specifically the Additional considerations.